Collaborative-Online-Learning-Enabled Distributionally Robust Motion Control for Multi-Robot Systems: Preliminaries

 As one of the most popular nonparametric Bayesian models, the DPMM can automatically decipher the structural property of the distribution.
 Specifically, the Dirichlet process is a distribution over distributions, and thus the draw from a Dirichlet process on the parameter space produces a discrete probability measure on the same parameter space.
 By considering the mixture model as this discrete probability measure, the DPMM is capable of deciphering the multimodal data distribution without prior information on the number of mixture components.
 To elaborate in detail, the sampling procedure of the DPMM is presented as follows.

 where $\mathrm{DP}$ represents the Dirichlet process (DP) with the concentration parameter $\alpha$ and the base distribution $H$ on the space of parameter $\phi$. $G$ is a discrete probability measure on the same space. $F(\phi)$ is the parametric distribution family with $\phi$ being its parameters and the data point $\omega$ is sampled from the distribution $F(\phi)$.
+Here, the data point $\omega$ corresponds to the observed displacement of an obstacle between two consecutive time steps, capturing its random motion over one sampling interval.
 Drawing $G$ from $\mathrm{DP}(\alpha,H)$ admits the following stick-breaking procedure \cite{sethuraman1994constructive}.

 where $\mathrm{Beta}$ is the Beta distribution. $\delta_{\phi_{n}}$ denotes the Dirac delta function at $\phi_{n}$, and $\gamma_{n}$ represents the weight of the mass point $n$.
 For ease of presentation, we denote the collection of mixture weights as $\bm{\gamma} = \{ \gamma_1,\gamma_2,...\}$.
 According to (\ref{e3.1.a1}), we know that $\boldsymbol{\gamma}$ only depend on scale parameter $\alpha$.
 As a result, we aggregate the sample process of $\boldsymbol{\gamma}$ by $\boldsymbol{\gamma} \sim \mathrm{GEM}(\alpha)$, where $\mathrm{GEM}$ represents the stick-breaking distribution.
 Therefore, (\ref{e3.1.a2}) can be rewritten as follows.